Deferred Action for Childhood Arrivals (DACA)

 It is important to note that the grant of deferred action does not grant lawful immigration status to an applicant.
 In addition, it does not cure the applicant’s previous periods of unlawful presence.
 However, an applicant who is granted deferred action will not be deemed to be accruing unlawful presence in the U.S. during the time period when deferred action is in effect.

-VII.
+VI.
 ADVANCED PAROLE

-VIII.
+VII.
 APPEALABILITY

 A denial of an application for deferred action cannot be appealed.
 However, the applicant could file again (and pay the fee again).

-IX.
+VIII.
 ALWAYS SEEK LEGAL ADVICE

 Note that it may be risky to apply for DACA.
 Individuals should only apply after consulting with a qualified attorney.
 If an individual is here unlawfully and USCIS or ICE finds that they do not meet the criteria for DACA, they may be placed in removal proceedings.
 Additionally, even if they are granted DACA, the status is completely discretionary and can be revoked in the future.